-Apart from change of use applications, very minor development and householder proposals, proposals will be expected to be accompanied by a proportionate landscape assessment that provides full justification for the proposal in landscape and visual sensitivity terms.
-Proposals should be of a scale and design that do not significantly and adversely impact on the primary purpose of AONB designation and show how the landscape and scenic qualities of the AONB and its setting will be conserved and enhanced.
+Apart from change of use applications, very minor development and householder proposals, proposals will be expected to be accompanied by a proportionate landscape assessment that provides full justification for the proposal.
+Proposals should be of a scale and design that do not adversely impact on the AONB designation and show how the landscape and scenic beauty of the AONB and its setting will be conserved and enhanced.